LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 # Lesson 6 - Loading state and register form

-In this lesson, when user submits the form, we are going to indicate if form is beeing processed to give user some feedback to have more pleasant user experience.
+In this lesson, when a user submits the form, we are going to indicate if the form is being processed to give the user some feedback to have a more pleasant user experience.

 Before submit:

 ![Loading false](assets/loading-false.png)

-Right after form is submitted and client waits for response:
+Right after the form is submitted and the client waits for a response:

 ![Loading false](assets/loading-true.png)

 ## Spinner component

-By looking at the result we can immediately see that there is a new thing in the form, it is loading indicator on the button.
+By looking at the result we can immediately see that there is a new thing in the form, it is a loading indicator on the button.

 Create a new component `src/components/IconSpinner.vue` with the following content: